joshua-martius/tagmany/README.md

 # TagMany Obsidian Plugin
-This plugin allows you to add the same tag(s) to multiple notes within a specific directory.
+Allows you to add the same tag(s) to multiple notes within a specific directory.

-Using it on the root directory is not supported (yet).
+Using it on the root directory and tagging canvases is not supported (yet).

 ## How to Use
 1. Right-click the folder where you want to add the tags.